 In Rosebud Sioux Tribe v.
-Barnett, tribal governments, Native civic organizations, and individual voters called out South Dakota for failing to comply with the federal legislation that requires states to provide all voters, including Native voters, opportunities to register.
+Barnett, tribal governments, a Native civic organization, and individual voters successfully called out South Dakota for failing to comply with the federal legislation that requires states to provide all voters, including Native voters, opportunities to register.
 Agencies with Native populations in their service areas returned suspiciously low numbers of processed voter registrations and that had to stop.
+The case was settled in September 2022.

 For nearly 30 years, states have been required to provide voter registration to people applying for driver’s license and for people applying for services at public agencies.
-The Rosebud Sioux Tribe, the Oglala Sioux Tribe, the Lakota People’s Law Project, and individual voters filed a lawsuit against South Dakota for failing to offer voter registration services to the public as mandated by the National Voter Registration Act (NVRA).
+The Rosebud Sioux Tribe, the Oglala Sioux Tribe, the Lakota People’s Law Project, and individual voters filed a lawsuit in the United States District Court for the District of South Dakota, Western Division.
+The suit was brought against South Dakota for failing to offer voter registration services to the public as mandated by the National Voter Registration Act (NVRA).

 The NVRA requires state public assistance agencies and motor vehicle offices to provide voter registration services when people apply for services, renew eligibility, or provide change-of-address information.
 Native Americans who completed voter registration forms at state agencies and driver license offices have found the state did not process their registrations or those individuals were never offered an opportunity to register to vote.